aferrodelgado/project-3/README.md

 </p>
     <br><br> <!-- Add two line breaks after the image -->

-   Top 3 Skills in Demand:
+  **Top 3 Skills in Demand:**

-    - Python 21.9%
+  - Python: 21.9%
-    - SQL 20.1%
+  - SQL: 20.1%
-    - Machine Learning 9.4%
+  - Machine Learning: 9.4%

-   Top Cities for These Skills:
+  **Top Cities for These Skills:**
   - New York, NY: Strong demand for Python and SQL
   - San Francisco, CA: Strong demand for Python and SQL
   - Chicago, IL: Also a top location for Python and SQL
   - Washington, DC: Notable demand for Machine Learning

   <br><br> <!-- Add two line breaks after the images -->